 Push message types

-A message with type=push will contain a data object mapped to by the key push.
-This object is documented here based on its internal type.
+will contain a data object mapped to by the key push

-• type=dismissal - This push is a dismissal message from an Android device.
+- This push is a dismissal message from an Android device.

 EXAMPLE MESSAGES